Twin Enviro Commercial Service provides numerous environmentally minded services

 If using plastic bags to store recyclables, please remove from plastic bag before placing into container.
 Only recyclables: NO PLASTIC BAGS.

-Twin Enviro will recycle tires, oil, large steel and electronics at our facility at 2500 C.R.
-67, Penrose, CO (The Phantom Landfill).
+Twin Enviro will recycle tires, oil, large steel and electronics at our facility.

 Every year, hundreds of tons of otherwise useful building materials are sent to landfills because there is no mechanism to recycle these materials and make them available for reuse.
 This problem is especially prominent in the Yampa Valley, where the construction industry is one of the largest segments of the local economy.
 Frequent remodels, “scrape offs,” and new home construction projects are generating a tremendous volume of waste, much of it potentially reusable or recyclable.